The humble summer camping trip.

 Further up the Hurunui River, the Balmoral Recreation Reserve Camping Ground provides abundant space and seclusion for relaxed recreation and fishing.

-If you’re after a camping experience while still being able to enjoy the amentites of a village, there’s no better spot than the Pines Motorcamp in Hanmer Springs alpine spa village.
+If you’re after a camping experience while still being able to enjoy the amenities of a village, there’s no better spot than the Pines Motorcamp in Hanmer Springs alpine spa village.

 However you choose to embrace the great kiwi camping trip this summer, the Hurunui provides plenty of variety to suit your particular style.